LarissaBrown/LarissaBrown/README.md

 - 👋 Hi, I’m @LarissaBrown
 - 👀 I’m interested in making things work well and look good.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning and toying with Vue.js.
-- 💞️ I’m looking to collaborate on any projects.
+- 💞️ I’m collaborating with others for proofs of concept for several projects.
 - ✨ Visit my LinkedIn page: https://www.linkedin.com/in/larissa-j-brown/
 - 📫 How to reach me: text me at 801-946-0113 or email: LarissaBrownDeveloper@gmail.com